Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Proposed Method

 \subsection{Overall Architecture}

 The encoder layer is composed of per-stream self-attention, aggregated attention, and feed-forward operations (steps 2, 3, and 5 in \cref{fig:method}).
 The decoder extends the encoder with causal masking and cross-attention to encoder outputs.
 Like the encoder, it applies per-stream self-attention followed by aggregated-view attention.
 The cross-attention can operate in either per-stream mode (each decoder stream attends to its corresponding encoder stream) or aggregated mode (all streams attend to aggregated encoder representations), which correspond to 4A and 4B in \cref{fig:method}.
 Algorithms~\ref{alg:encoder-layer} and \ref{alg:decoder-layer} detail these layers.
+Note that this architecture extends naturally to decoder-only autoregressive models with the removal of cross-attention to encoder outputs.